dennislee22/dennislee22.github.io/docs/cdppvc/cdw.md

     ![](../../assets/images/dsconsole/dsmenu.png)

 3. Click the thunder icon of the newly created data lake environment.
 Fill in the parameters using LDAP user credentials.
-Note that the databases must be pre-created as highlighted in the [Prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) topic.
+Note that the databases must be pre-created as highlighted in the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) topic.

     ![](../../assets/images/cdw/cdw1.png)